itsmeft24/Minecraft-Skin-Flattener/README.md

+# This is now deprecated due to jam1garner's breakthrough in the second layer mod.
+It pretty much removes the need to flatten any Minecraft Skin if you have the mod installed.

 # Minecraft-Skin-Flattener
 Flattens 64x64 Minecraft Skins for use in Super Smash Bros.
-Ultimate This is now deprecated due to jam1garner's breakthrough in the second layer mod.
-This pretty much removes the need to flatten any Minecraft Skin if you have this mod installed.
+Ultimate.

 # Features
 Uses Minotaur to download a skin based off of their username, and then flattens the skin.